IT50/book/en/data.md

 - The next byte should be interpreted as an integer that is the height of the image.
 - The rest of the data should be interpreted as pixels, starting from the top-left corner, going right and wrapping at the end of each row.

-If you follow this rule, the image will have a width of 6 and height of 8.
+If you follow this structure, the image will have a width of 6 and height of 8.
 You will wrap the string from bits 16 to 63 like this:

 ```
 000010